 We would also gladly provide you with personal advice.
 If you have any questions on individual programmes, please contact our experts in the specialist departments directly.
 Please address all other questions to email@example.com.

-The OeAD supports pupils, teachers and the school system in the following way:
+The OeAD supports pupils, teachers and the school system

 A whole series of OeAD programmes and initiatives focus on schools and kindergartens.